Before you start discovery and installation, you must install and configure a master agent on a Windows machine in the company infrastructure.

-For more details, see How to Obtain Management Agent Setup File.
+For details, see How to Obtain Management Agent Setup File.

-- Make sure that the machine that will host the master agent has access to the Internet, and network access to all computers that you want to discover in the company infrastructure.
+- Make sure that the machine that will host the master agent has access to the Internet, and network access to all computers that you want to discover in the managed infrastructure.

 - If you plan to discover computers using an Active Directory discovery method, make sure the machine that will host the master agent is part of a domain within which computers will be discovered.